kasparsd/widget-context-wporg/readme.txt.md

 - `page-slug/*` to match all child pages of the page-slug parent page.

 - Use a trailing `?*` to capture URL with all query arguments such as `utm_source`, etc. For example, for every `blog/post-slug` also include `blog/post-slug?*`.

+##### Exclude URLs

+Prefix URL fragments with an exclamation mark `!` to exclude pages that would otherwise be captured by the more general URL fragments.
+For example, add `!about/family` in addition to `about/*` to exclude the `family` child page from the selection.

 ## Installation